Dublit-Development/Minecraft-Server/README.md

 Then start the server with:
 `java -Xms1024M -Xmx1024M -jar minecraft_server_1.20.1.jar nogui`

+## Backup and Restore Server Files (Optional)
+#### If you are interested in backing up your server files to an compatiable object storage using the AWSCLI:

+Install AWSCLI and configure credentials:

+`sudo ./awsCLI_configure.sh`

+Upload to S3

+`sudo ./upload_to_s3.sh`

 ## Reminder
 Remember to keep your 'screen' instance active by detaching (Ctrl + A + D) when not actively working in it.
 For further server starts, re-run the command provided in step 4 above.